-Requirement Feature Details Web Deploy 3.6 for Hosting ServersSupports the installation of Web Deploy Packages.
+Requirement Feature Details WebAdministration module Supports IIS management.
+When you configure a computer with IIS, the WebAdministration module is installed automatically.
+Web Deploy 3.6 for Hosting Servers Supports the installation of Web Deploy Packages.
 To install this tool, use the Web Platform Installer.
 URL Rewrite 2.1 Supports URL rewrites for Sitecore when installed as a Web Deploy Packages.
 To install this tool, use the Web Platform Installer.
-Microsoft SQL Server Data-Tier Application Supports the installation of .dac files in Web Deploy Packages Download and install DacFx x86.
-Framework (DacFx) Download and install DacFX x64. version 2017 (x86 and x64) This must be installed on servers that have been assigned a Sitecore server role and where you are going to install DAC packages: In the XM Scaled topology: Content Management To ensure that DacFx works correctly, you must install its system requirements including Microsoft System CLR Types for SQL Server 2017. lf you are running an x64 environment, you must install both the x64 and x86 versions of DacFx and SQLSysCLRTypes.
+Microsoft SQL Server Supports the Download and install DacFx x86.
+Data-Tier Application Framework (DacFx) installation of .dac files in Web Deploy Packages Download and install DacFX x64. version 2017 (x86 and x64) This must be installed on servers that have been assign Sitecore server role and where you are going to install [packages: In the XM Scaled topology: Content Management To ensure that DacFx works correctly, you must install its system requirements including Microsoft System CLR Types for SQL Server 2017. lf you are running an x64 environment, you must install both the x64 and x86 versions of DacFx and SQLSysCLRTypes.
 NOTE If DACFx fails to install, you can see the following error message when you use the framework: The SQL provider cannot run with dacpac option because of a missing dependency.
 Please make sure that DACFx is installed.
 For information about how to resolve this error, see this Sitecore Knowledge Base article.